dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    more or less, is in some degree benefited by an institution that serves, like the heart to the body, to give circulation through the state.

-   Another of the clamors was, that people could not borrow money as before.
+   Another of the clamours was, that people could not borrow money as before.
    For this they may in a great measure thank their representatives, who by the instability of their political conduct, and the levity they have shown in making and unmaking of laws, violating faith, and tampering with credit